-Written by Ryan on Friday the 24th of May 2019.
+Written by Active Minds on Friday the 24th of May 2019.

 Everyone loves having visits from their friends and family and this is no different for those living with late stage dementia.
 Regular visits can provide your loved one with a source of support and comfort, helping them to stay connected with others.
 However, uncertainty of what to expect can make visitors hesitant, but with the right preparation visiting someone with late stage dementia can be a rewarding experience for both you and your loved one.